Christopher-Mee/timelapse/README.md

 Generate a video to view your raspberry pi timelapse.

+The following is a hyper detailed installation guide.
+Do not be intimidated.
 * Step 1) **Obtain your timelapse photos**
   * Install your raspberry pi camera.
 (I will not include a guide.)
   * Install camera.sh script to your raspberry pi.